-The client's policy (above) states the requirement for Addressing, but no requirement for explicit support of responses.
+The client's policy (above) states the requirement for Addressing, but only the "none" URI is allowed for response EPRs.

+Deleted: no requirement for explicit support of responses.

-The policy attached to the endpoint in the WSDL (above) states_requires_explicit support for anonymous responses.
+The policy attached to the endpoint in the WSDL (above) requires anonymous responses.
 The intersection of this policy with the client's policy will be empty, so the client will miss a compatible endpoint.